alantoa/react-native-awesome-slider/README.md

 - 100% written in `TypeScript`.
 - 100% built upon `react-native-reanimated` and `react-native-gesture-handler`.
 - Supports Tap & Pan triggering.
-- Support for discrete slider.
+- Support for a discrete slider.
 - Support haptic feedback.
 - and more...